sirjonasxx/G-ExtensionStore/README.md

 ## Updating an extension

-Create a new version of the extension and follow the steps from "Submitting an extension" again, do not forget to update `extensions.json` with the new version.
+Create a new version of the extension and follow the steps from "Submitting an extension" again, do not forget to update `extension.json` with the new version.

 It is also possible to update an extension without setting a new version, for example when updating the description or screenshot.
-As soon as you have any changes in `extension.zip`, or if the `commands` value in `extensions.json` changes, you need to set a new version.
+As soon as you have any changes in `extension.zip`, or if the `commands` value in `extension.json` changes, you need to set a new version.

+## Removing an extension

+Open a PR and set `isOutdated` to `true` in the json file.

 ## Other information